Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles: Loop pair production as a Kramers' escape problem

-From Eqs.~\ref{eq:angle-trapped-length},\ref{eq:energy-trapped-length}, and \ref{eq:length-trapped-length} we observe that amount of the trapped excess length $\Delta L$ fully controls the kinking angle $\phi$, the energy of the defect $E$ and the length of the defected region $L$.
-As a result, if the trapped length is equal and opposite for two loops (the excess length on one set of filaments in the first defect compensates for the length deficit on the on the same filaments in the second defect), the angles $\phi$ of the two defects will also be equal and opposite.
+From Eqs.~\ref{eq:angle-trapped-length},\ref{eq:energy-trapped-length}, and \ref{eq:length-trapped-length} we observe that amount of the trapped excess length $\Delta l$ fully controls the kinking angle $\phi$, the energy of the defect $E$ and the length of the defected region $L$.
+As a result, if the trapped length is equal and opposite for two loops (the excess length on one set of filaments in the first defect compensates for the length deficit on the same filaments in the second defect), the angles $\phi$ of the two defects will also be equal and opposite.
 Similarly, the loop sizes $L$ and energies $E$ of the two defects will be equal.

-If the total size of the uncross-linked region is $\ell$ (comprising two loop defects), then $L = \ell /2$, and we can express $\phi$ and $E$ in terms of $\ell$:
+If the total size of the uncross-linked region is $\ell$ (including both loop defects), then $L = \ell /2$, and we can express $\phi$ and $E$ in terms of $\ell$:

 and

 These are easily obtained from Eqs.~\ref{eq:angle-trapped-length} and \ref{eq:energy-trapped-length} above using $\ell$ appropriately.
 This pair of length-compensating loops together constitute a single z-bend, as discussed in the main text.